Witawat/wallet-unofficial-sdk/README.md

 $tw->Logout($token);
 ```

-This is an example to fetch transactions/activities in your account
+This is an example to fetch your profile details
 ```php
 use Maythiwat\WalletAPI;
 require_once(__DIR__ . '/WalletAPI.php');